ashutoshmjain/gita/src/thought.md

 ---

-`Devnagri` script, scribing techniques, and the scope of mega narrative fed on each other - a three-way complementarity [^three].
+`Devnagri` script, scribing techniques, and the intent of mega narrative - being coincidental, fed on each other - a three-way complementarity [^three].
 Thousands of years later, the opportunity arose again, Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
 A new scribing machine he used - Typewriter with QWERTY layout - but he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.
 Maybe Twain's  English is unique for his lexicon - mixed with insights of his travels and wit !

 There are many other examples where artifacts shine because of the dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified except for one in our recent past - though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

 "C" programming language and modern keyboards [^c] came into shape alongside Unix - the first portable operating system - being coincidental, a three-way complementarity.
 Before Unix, software and hardware were tied at the hip.
-Unix-like operating systems have been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
+Unix-like systems have been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
 The input method shifted to software rather than being hardware specific.
 Another way to think - Unix fragmented to jailbreak the hardware and the hardware companies trying to centralize the gains.
 Birth of a digital infrastructure layer - a user is assured of same set of utilities no matter what underlying physical circuitry !

 </div>